jksingh07/CDC/README.md

 - S3 bucket
 - Data Migration Service (DMS)

+The CDC system architecture includes the following components:

+- **Amazon RDS:** A managed relational database service provided by AWS, which will serve as the source database.
+- **AWS DMS:** A managed service that helps migrate databases to AWS and continuously replicate data changes to other AWS services.
+- **Amazon S3:** A highly scalable and durable object storage service that will serve as the target storage for data replication.
+- **AWS Lambda:** A serverless compute service that triggers the data transformation process whenever new data is available in S3.
+- **AWS Glue:** A fully managed ETL service that will transform the data and prepare it for analysis.

+### Steps:
 1. The first step in the architecture is to load all the existing data from the RDS into the S3 bucket.
 This is referred to as the "full load."
 Once this is complete, the pipeline will capture any changes that occur in the RDS using a process called change data capture (CDC).
 The changes will be written to the RDS database and Temporary HDFS / S3 Storage, which acts as a buffer between the RDS and the S3 bucket.

 2. The DMS is responsible for moving data between the RDS database and the S3 bucket.